 Upon moving from the Midwest to the Idaho mountains, I was faced with the task of learning to recognize scads of new woodland plants.
-Somehow, though—no matter where I might look — one particular shrub kept catching my eye.
+Somehow– no matter where I might look — one particular shrub kept catching my eye.
 At first I simply noticed the plentiful plant’s showy compound leaves, each with 5 to 11 leaflets.
 But then in June (after everything else had bloomed) this tall bush suddenly became a striking hillside ornamental packed with clusters of delicate white flowers.
 Still later — right at the ragged end of summer — the blossoms were transformed into bunches of tiny purple berries.
 Some of those tasty-looking, double-handful-sized fruit clumps became so heavy their stems drooped down with the weight!

 Then, since an old childhood jump-rope jingle (“Elderberry jelly, huckleberry pie.
 That’s what we like, me oh MY!”) kept running through my head, I started making jelly.
-I simply combined a cupful of elderberry juice with two-thirds cup of honey and boiled down the mixture until it sheeted.
+I simply combined a cupful of elderberries with 2/3 cup of honey and boiled down the mixture until it sheeted.
 Lo and behold, I ended up with a tender, firm, sweet-tart product that would have made my mother (the cooking queen of my childhood’s county fairs) proud!

 All in all, I bless the day my neighbor told me about elderberries.
 I still wonder, however, how the generous plant came by its name.
 Perhaps it’s because the “elder” berries ripen when the other wild fruits are pretty much gone, or just because folks have known about the source of good eating for so long.
 But one thing’s for sure: Since I keep on learning new culinary uses for the delectable fruit and flowers, elderberries will never get old for me!

 Originally published as “A Boodle Of Elderberries” in the May/June 1981 issue of MOTHER EARTH NEWS.